Champagne (Xiang Bin Jiu)

-Parts Most Frequently Used: Fermented Grapes
+Parts Most Frequently Used: Fermented Grape

 Flavors/Temps: Bitter, Sweet, Warming

-Caution: Overindulging can cause nausea, vomiting and headaches.
+Caution: Overindulging can cause nausea, vomiting, and headaches.
 Not recommended during pregnancy.

-History/Folklore: Wines from the Champagne region in France, where the beverage originated date back to the Medieval times and were largely an outgrowth of wine being poorly stored causing fermentation and sweetness.
+History/Folklore: Wines from the Champagne region in France, where the beverage originated, date back to Medieval times and were largely an outgrowth of wine being poorly stored causing fermentation and sweetness.
 As sugar was introduced as a second phase of Champagne fermentation, the drink became even sweeter.
 These versions of Champagne were much sweeter than is currently popular.

 Another “problem” was the creation of bottles that could withstand the pressures created during the fermentation process.
 Bottles would routinely pop open, destroying and spilling their contents, ruining over a year’s worth of hard efforts from the vineyards, through harvest to storage in the cellars.
 These popping bottles are said to be the cause of the development of the first Champagnes and were known as “the devil’s wine.”